swabhs/2503-csci444-nlp/_details/project.md

 - References (please follow the formatting closely).
 - Appendix (unlimited length) with all additional details.

 Please use the appendix for any additional details which do not fit 8 pages, as well as point to the appendix from the main report.
+Please include a (Github) link to the code.
 All projects will be graded taking into consideration prior feedback given throughout the project.